cgbarlow/pubmd/Cline-Recursive-Chain-of-Thought-System-CRCT-/cline_docs/tasks/server_auto_start_stop/Execution_Systemd_Socket_File.md

     - `Execution_Deploy_Systemd_Units.md`

 ## Expected Output
 - A file named `pubmd.socket` located appropriately (e.g., ready to be copied to `/etc/systemd/system/` on a target machine, or stored in a deployment package).
+[Achieved - Created at `systemd_units/pubmd.socket`]
 - The file contains the correct systemd unit definition for the PubMD API server socket.
+[Achieved]